moengage/alice/README.rst

 README for Alice
 ==========================================

-Alice is a bot specialised to do codebase supervising on your behalf to prevent Chaos situation in SDLC cycle.
+Alice is a bot specialised to do codebase supervising on your behalf to prevent chaos situation in any layer of SDLC cycle.

 INSTALL
 -------

 Installing is simple via pip ::
-         pip install alice-pro
+         ``pip install alice-core``

 How to use
 ----------
   1. Give your team specific input `setup your config file <https://github.com/moengage/alice/blob/master/docs/setup_config.md>`_

-  2. Start Alice (any 1 way is fine):
+  2. Start Alice (any 1 way):

   * **run as flask app** ::
        export FLASK_APP='alice/main/actor.py' config='config.yaml'; flask run --host 0.0.0.0 --port <PORT_NO>